LPWAN Meshes: MeshCore - Moving Beyond the Ad-Hoc

 Security Capabilities

-MeshCore offers more sophisticated security than MeshTastic:
+MeshCore offers more robust security tools:

 - Multiple encryption algorithms - AES-128, AES-256, and ChaCha20

-Use Cases Where MeshCore Excels
+Where MeshCore Excels

-Based on my experience and observation of others’ deployments, MeshCore shines in:
+Based on my testing, MeshCore shines in:

-Custom Applications
+Custom Builds

 Where MeshCore Falls Short